denten-books/plain-text/main.md

 beyond the obvious tautology.

 ### 2.4 Content and Control

+With the site so defined, I am now ready to move on to the

 The personal computer governing the production of textuality today emerged from an amalgam of automated devices, chief among them the telegraph, the typewriter